defenseunicorns/uds-core/docs/deployment/dns.md

 weight: 2
 ---

 UDS Core deploys two Gateways by default - a Tenant Gateway for end-user applications and an Admin Gateway for administrative applications.
-Our istio configuration is covered in a different section, you can read more [here](https://uds.defenseunicorns.com/core/configuration/istio/ingress/).
+You can read more about Istio configuration in UDS Core [here](https://uds.defenseunicorns.com/core/configuration/istio/ingress/).
+This section covers how to configure DNS for these Gateways.

 ### Host Name Configuration
-By default, each Gateway assumes a wildcard DNS entry that is dervived from the `DOMAIN` [variable](https://github.com/defenseunicorns/uds-core/blob/e624d73f79bd6739b6808fbdbf5ca75ebb7c1d3c/src/istio/zarf.yaml#L8) in the UDS Core Istio package.
-When deploying UDS Core, you can expect two Gateways to be created that match the following hosts:
+Each Gateway is associated to a wildcard DNS entry that is derived from the `DOMAIN` [variable](https://github.com/defenseunicorns/uds-core/blob/e624d73f79bd6739b6808fbdbf5ca75ebb7c1d3c/src/istio/zarf.yaml#L8) in the UDS Core Istio package.
+When deploying UDS Core, you can expect two Gateways to be created that match the following domain names:
 - *.<DOMAIN> / Tenant Gateway
 - *.admin.<DOMAIN> / Admin Gateway